 If they can’t answer clearly, move on.

-If you want a quick snapshot of how a modern self-storage management platform helps operators maximize revenue, here’s a short highlight:
+If you want a quick snapshot of how a modern platform captures revenue instead of losing it, here’s a quick highlight:

 Operators should score each management platform based on: